doczjs/docz/README.md

 <a href="https://github.com/pedronauck/docz/graphs/contributors"><img src="https://opencollective.com/docz/contributors.svg?width=890&button=false" /></a>

 ## 🤝 &nbsp; Contributing

 All kinds of contributions are very welcome and appreciated !

-### Contribute time
+If you want to contribute time to docz then here's a list to get you started :

 1. ⭐️ Star the project
 2. 💬 Help people in the [issues](https://github.com/doczjs/docz/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) by sharing your knowledge and experience
 3. 🐛 Find and report issues
 4. 📥 Submit PRs to help solve issues or add features
 5. ✋ Influence the future of docz with feature requests

 If you're looking for a place to start make sure to check issues tagged with

 [![Good First Issue](https://img.shields.io/github/issues/storybookjs/storybook/good%20first%20issue.svg)](https://github.com/doczjs/docz/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)

-Make sure to read the [Contributing Guide](/CONTRIBUTING.md) before making a pull request.
+And make sure to read the [Contributing Guide](/CONTRIBUTING.md) before making a pull request.

-### Contribute money
+You can also contribute money to help secure docz's future.

 <p align="center">
   <a href="https://opencollective.com/docz" target="_blank">